mezzio/mezzio/docs/book/v4/getting-started/features.md

 ### Powerful Routing

 Stratigility provides the foundation for Mezzio's routing.
-Stratigility only provides limited, literal route matching via `PathMiddlewareDecorator`.
+But, Stratigility only provides limited, literal route matching via `PathMiddlewareDecorator`.
-However, Mezzio builds on this, providing an abstracted routing layer that allows the developer to choose the routing library that best fits the project needs.
+Mezzio builds on this, providing an abstracted routing layer that allows the developer to choose the routing library that best fits the project needs.

 And, among other features, it: